RizPur/AnkiNotesCLI/README.md

 cp env.example .env

 # Edit .env and add your OpenAI API key
-nano .env  # or use your preferred editor
+vim .env  # or use your preferred editor
 ```

 Add your API key: